InfernalWAVE/GD_Leap/README.md

 # RELEASE INSTALL INSTRUCTIONS
 - N/A (for now)

+# USE INSTRUCTIONS
+- add UltraleapDevice node to scene
+- add UltraleapHandTracking node to scene
+- assign UltraleapDevice as the tracker for the UltraleapHandTracking node in the inspector
+- attach a script to UltraleapDeviceNode to access the tracking data

+data is passed from the extension to the node in frames. a frame can be accessed with get_interpolated_frame(frame_time), for example. a frame has members for right_hand and left_hand. each hand contains data for the arm, palm/wrist, and fingers.

+the data exposed to the nodes closesly follows the way it is presented by LeapC. information on the API can be found here: https://docs.ultraleap.com/api-reference/tracking-api/leapc-guide.html

+a full write up of the functions is coming soon. ctrl-clicking the class names in the demo scripts will show the functions available to call, though there aren't descriptions yet.

 # CREDITS
 This software is released under the MIT License.
 See LICENSE file for information on permissions.